chili-chips-ba/openCologne/9.BetrustedSOC/README.md

  It's worth noting that BetrustedSOC is hosted in a Spartan7 (XC7S50), which is a 50K LUT6 device, 80% utilized as of October 2022, meaning the complete design is severly oversized for our 20k LUT GateMate.
 On top of that some of these features are **not available** on the Olimex GateMate platform.
 Therefore, for this project, we are targeting a **minimal port** of Betrusted SoC that includes only the **VexRiscv CPU** (Betrusted version) and **UART** peripheral.
 This simplified version is intended to serve as a prototype for future work on larger GateMate-based designs (e.g., with 40K or 80K LUT devices).

- This repository covers every step of porting and building the minimal betrusted-soc on GateMate. **This is the first part covering the project peppercorn's new PnR for Gatemate**
+ This repository covers every step of porting and building the minimal betrusted-soc on GateMate, being **the first openCologne package to cover the new peppercorn PnR for Gatemate**
 <!-- Within this work package, we also plan to create a comprehensive blog that describes all FPGA/RTL developed for the project. -->
 ---

 ## Prerequisites

-Please refer to the [betrusted-soc repository](https://github.com/betrusted-io/betrusted-soc) for the full list of prerequisites.
-The project provides building with both [GateMate](https://www.colognechip.com/programmable-logic/gatemate/#tab-313425) toolchain and/or the new [nextpnr](https://www.colognechip.com/programmable-logic/gatemate/#tab-313425) toolchain.
-We strongly suggest proceeding with the nextpnr toolchain since the latest propriatary toolchain (June 2025) fails in routing the design.
-Easiest way to install nextpnr is through **oss-cad-suite** prebuilt binaries, building from sources isn't well documented as of July 2025.
+Please refer to the [betrusted-soc repository](https://github.com/betrusted-io/betrusted-soc) for a complete list of prerequisites.
+The project supports building with both the proprietary [GateMate](https://www.colognechip.com/programmable-logic/gatemate/#tab-313425) toolchain and the open-source [nextpnr](https://www.colognechip.com/programmable-logic/gatemate/#tab-313425) flow.
+We strongly recommend using the **nextpnr** toolchain, as the latest proprietary release (June 2025) currently fails to route the design.
+The easiest way to install nextpnr is via the **oss-cad-suite** prebuilt binaries.
+As of July 2025, building it from source is not well documented.

-To initialize all the dependencies in the 9.BetrustedSOC folder:
+9.BetrustedSOC has dependencies integrated as submodules, to intialize them run:
 ```bash
 cd ../ #cd to openCologne/
 git submodule update --init --recursive
 ```

-To build the 9.BetrustedSOC it’s recommended to use an **isolated Python environment** (e.g., via `venv`) to avoid conflicts with global or newer tool versions, as this project depends on specific versions of LiteX and related tools.
+For building the 9.BetrustedSOC it’s recommended to use an **isolated Python environment** (e.g., via `venv`) to avoid conflicts with global or newer tool versions, as this project depends on specific versions of LiteX and related tools.

 If you decide to use an isolated Python environment after activating it you have to install litex locally:
 ```